UsmanHN/CS50/README.md

 # CS50
-My solutions to the CS50 Psets
+My take on the CS50 Psets